 Finding the Best Places to Retire Since 2006!

-Overview: Surrounded by mountains, pretty Bozeman is a friendly city in southwestern Montana.
-It is also the home of Montana State University (18,000 students) and is just 90 minutes from stunning Yellowstone National Park.
+Nearly surrounded by the Bridger, Gallatin and Tobacco Root mountains in southwestern Montana, pretty Bozeman is a friendly town and home to Montana State University (18,000 students).
+It is just 90 minutes from stunning Yellowstone National Park.
 Interstate 90 runs through the city.

-The Missouri Headwaters and Hyalite Canyon are among the state parks in the area.
+Outdoor recreation is abundant, with Missouri Headwaters State Park and Hyalite Canyon Recreation Area just down the road.
 Downhill and nordic ski areas are within easy reach, and the "blue ribbon" trout streams of the Gallatin National Forest are only a few miles away.
-Off-leash parks, ice rinks, and aquatic centers are among the city's parks facilities.
-At lease five golf courses have a Bozeman address.
+At least five golf courses have a Bozeman address.

 Homes come in a variety of styles, but ranch ramblers and raised ranch ramblers are the most common.